Menna-Shamloul/Minesweeper/README.md

 ## Testing
 ### Manual testing
 I tested the code many times in the local terminal and in the mock terminal on the deployed site Heroku.
-I tried to put invalid input.
+I tried to put invalid input and check that all error types are accounted for ( outside size of board, string are not excepted).

 ### Automated testing
-I used
+I used my school Code Institutes own validator to check the code automated.
 ![ Image of validation]()

 ## Technologies Used